deepclause/deepclause-sdk/README.md

 # DeepClause

-Compile natural language task descriptions into executable logic programs.
+Compile markdown specs into Prolog agents.
+Guaranteed execution semantics for agentic workflows.

 ## What This Is